Police questioning explained

 • Whether you want to answer questions or exercise your right to silence

-• Whether you should request legal representation before proceeding
+• Whether legal representation is something people consider requesting before proceeding

 • The seriousness of the alleged matter